T

 2 cities, suggested multi-city routes, transport tips — plus a full planner for every destination.

-Jordan offers a unique blend of ancient history and dramatic desert landscapes.
-Travelers are drawn to its well-preserved archaeological sites, vibrant culture, and opportunities for adventure in the desert and by the Dead Sea.
+Jordan offers a compelling journey through ancient history and dramatic desert landscapes.
+Travelers are drawn to its rich archaeological sites, vibrant Bedouin culture, and welcoming hospitality.
+It's a compact nation where millennia of civilization meet stunning natural beauty.

 Cities in Jordan